Barnard College: Relationship with Columbia University

+Barnard graduates receive Columbia diplomas signed by the Barnard and the Columbia presidents; both diplomas are titled Cvratores Vniversitatis Colvmbiae ('Trustees of Columbia University').
+According to the university, a Barnard College degree holds the same value as a Columbia College degree.
+Additionally, both—Barnard College and Columbia College—Columbia University diplomas are written in Latin.

+Barnard graduates are also considered members of the Columbia Alumni Association (CAA), and are eligible to receive honors such as the annual Columbia Alumni Medal.

+Barnard students wear the same graduation gown as undergraduates from Columbia College, the School of Engineering and Applied Science, and the School of General Studies, and their degrees are conferred during the University Commencement ceremony.

 Before coeducation at Columbia

 Smith and Columbia president Seth Low worked to open Columbia classes to Barnard students.
 By 1900 they could attend Columbia classes in philosophy, political science, and several scientific fields.
-That year Barnard formalized an affiliation with the university which made available to its students the instruction and facilities of Columbia.
+That year, Barnard formalized an affiliation with the university that made available to its students the instruction and facilities of Columbia.
 Franz Boas, who taught at both Columbia and Barnard in the early 1900s, was among those faculty members who reportedly found Barnard students superior to their male Columbia counterparts.
-From 1955 Columbia and Barnard students could register for the other school's classes with the permission of the instructor; from 1973 no permission was needed.
+From 1955, Columbia and Barnard students could register for the other school's classes with the permission of the instructor; from 1973 no permission was needed.

-Except for Columbia College, by the 1940s other undergraduate and graduate divisions of Columbia University admitted women.
-Columbia president William J. McGill predicted in 1970 that Barnard College and Columbia College would merge within five years.
-In 1973 Columbia and Barnard signed a three-year agreement to increase sharing classrooms, facilities, and housing, and cooperation in faculty appointments, which they described as "integration without assimilation"; by the mid-1970s most Columbia dormitories were coed.
+Except for Columbia College, by the 1940s, other undergraduate and graduate divisions of Columbia University admitted women.
+Columbia president William J. McGill predicted in 1970, that Barnard College and Columbia College would merge within five years.
+In 1973, Columbia and Barnard signed a three-year agreement to increase sharing classrooms, facilities, and housing, and cooperation in faculty appointments, which they described as "integration without assimilation"; by the mid-1970s, most Columbia dormitories were coed.
 The university's financial difficulties during the decade increased its desire to merge to end what Columbia described as the "anachronism" of single-sex education, but Barnard resisted doing so because of Columbia's large debt, rejecting in 1975 Columbia dean Peter Pouncey's proposal to merge Barnard and the three Columbia undergraduate schools.
-The 1973–1976 chairwoman of the board at Barnard, Eleanor Thomas Elliott, led the resistance to this takeover.
-The college's marketing emphasized the Columbia relationship, however, the Bulletin in 1976 stating that Barnard described it as identical to the one between Harvard College and Radcliffe College ("who are merged in practically everything but name at this point").
+The 1973–1976 chairwoman of the board at Barnard, Eleanor Thomas Elliott, led the resistance to the takeover.
+The college's marketing emphasized the Columbia relationship, however; the Bulletin in 1976 said that Barnard described it as identical to the one between Harvard College and Radcliffe College ("who are merged in practically everything but name at this point").